xuanxuanxuan-git/EntityLinking/IntentClassification/README.md

     We used the full dataset for the project (109 GB) https://ai2-vision-alfred.s3-us-west-2.amazonaws.com/full_2.1.0.7z
     ```

 2. Run the alfred data generator<br/>
    ```
    Remember to activate the virtual environment in the Intent Classification folder
    $ source venv/bin/activate

+   Before you run this, open the apputil.py inside the Util folder and change the line where you assign the path to the Train folder e.g. for me it's
+   FOLDER_PATH = "/Users/Adi/Documents/json_feat/full_2.1.0/train".
+Then you can run the following -

    ./IntentClassifier/IntentClassification/preprocess/alfred_training_data_generator.py
    ```